kcloud/islandora_audio_batch/README.md

 ## Author/License

 Written by Kevin Cloud for the University of Pittsburgh.
-Copyright University of Pittsburgh.
+Copyright (c) University of Pittsburgh.

+Released under a license of GPL v2 or later.